abinit/abinit/doc/tutorial/eph4isotc.md

     The tetrahedron method is more accurate and does not require any broadening parameter.
     Note, however, that in the present implementation the computational cost of the double delta with the tetrahedron method
-    quickly increases with the size of the $\kk$-mesh so the adaptive Gaussian scheme represents a valid alternative, especially when a dense $\kk$-sampling is used.
+    quickly increases with the size of the $\kk$-mesh so the adaptive Gaussian scheme represents a valid alternative, especially when dense $\kk$-meshes are used.

 The value of the Fermi level, $\ee_F$, is automatically computed from the KS eigenvalues stored in the input WFK file according to the two input variables [[occopt]] and [[tsmear]].
 These parameters are **usually equal** to the ones used for the GS/DFPT calculation although it is possible to change the value of $\ee_F$ during an EPH calculation using three (mutually exclusive) input variables: [[eph_fermie]], [[eph_extrael]] and [[eph_doping]].
+This may be useful if you want to study the effect of doping within the **rigid band approximation**.

-The sum over bands can be restricted to Bloch states within an energy window of thickness [[eph_fsewin]] around the Fermi level.
+The sum over bands is restricted to Bloch states within an energy window of thickness [[eph_fsewin]] around the Fermi level.
 The $\kk$-mesh is defined by the input variables [[ngkpt]], [[nshiftk]] and [[shiftk]].
-These parameters **must be equal** to the ones used to generate the input WFK file.
+Note that the $\kk$-sampling **must be equal** to the ones used to generate the input WFK file.
-Convergence studies are performed by generating different WFK files on $\kk$-meshes of increasing density.
+Convergence studies are performed by computing WFK files on $\kk$-meshes of increasing density.

 The code computes $\gamma_{\qq\nu}$ for each $\qq$-point in the IBZ associated to the [[eph_ngqpt_fine]] $\qq$-mesh.
-The DFPT potentials and phonon frequencies are interpolated starting from the [[ddb_ngqpt]] $\qq$-mesh used to compute the input DVDB/DDB files.
+The DFPT potentials and phonon frequencies are interpolated starting from the [[ddb_ngqpt]] *ab-initio* $\qq$-mesh associated to the DVDB/DDB files.
-If [[eph_ngqpt_fine]] is not specified, the [[ddb_ngqpt]] $\qq$-mesh is used and no interpolation of the potentials in $\qq$-space in required.
+If [[eph_ngqpt_fine]] is not specified in the input, [[ddb_ngqpt]] is assumed and no interpolation of the potentials in $\qq$-space in required.
-Once the phonon linewidths $\gamma_{\qq\nu}$ are known in the IBZ, the code computes the Eliashberg function defined by:
+Once the phonon linewidths $\gamma_{\qq\nu}$ are known in the IBZ, ABINIT computes the Eliashberg function:

 $$
 \alpha^2F(\ww) = \dfrac{1}{N_F} \sum_{\qq\nu} \dfrac{\gamma_{\qq\nu}}{\ww_{\qq\nu}} \delta(\ww - \ww_{\qq \nu})